 One such functional group with responsibility in this area is our Integrity Leader program, which is composed of regional Integrity Leaders and Integrity Ambassadors throughout the organization.
 The Integrity Ambassador program was formally launched in 2017.
 Among other functions, Integrity Leaders are available to all associates to report confidentially any misconduct or concerns related to the company, including any issue or concern that may be related to human rights.
 In the course of their work, Integrity Leaders and Integrity Ambassadors may use information relevant to human rights-related issues to drive awareness throughout the organization and to mitigate risk in this area.
 Additionally, our Global Security team, led by our Chief Security Officer, is committed to ensuring the safety and security of our associates and offices across the more than 100 countries in which we operate.
 Our approach is aligned with the Voluntary Principles for Security and Human Rights, including the use of risk assessments that incorporate a local or regional understanding of potential human rights-related risks alongside any relevant prevention or mitigation actions.
 The Global Security team liaises with private and public sector entities as well as with external stakeholder groups to obtain actionable insights about new and evolving political and economic risks.

 Oversight of all Citizenship & Sustainability issues resides with our Board of Directors, specifically within the Nomination and Corporate Governance Committee Charter of our Board of Directors.
-We also manage relevant risks and opportunities through a variety of ongoing internal engagement channels, such as our Human Resources Sustainability Council and our Technology/Operations Sustainability Council.
+We also manage relevant risks and opportunities through a variety of ongoing internal engagement channels, such as our Technology/Operations Sustainability Council.
 More information about our overall efforts across environmental, social and governance areas critical for our business can be found in our Nielsen Global Responsibility Report and our non-financial materiality assessment.
-We recently published our second Nielsen Global Responsibility Report in June 2018; this report contains additional information about our approach to managing human rights-related risks in our operations and through our supply chain.
+We published our second Nielsen Global Responsibility Report in June 2018 and plan to publish our next Nielsen Global Responsibility Report in May 2020; this report contains additional information about our approach to managing human rights-related risks in our operations and through our supply chain.

-OUR DUE DILIGENCE PROCESSES TO PROTECT HUMAN RIGHTS ACROSS OUR BUSINESS:
+OUR DUE DILIGENCE PROCESSES TO PROTECT HUMAN RIGHTS ACROSS OUR BUSINESS

 Human rights is embedded as a standalone risk factor within our Enterprise Risk Management (ERM) framework.
-This multi-channel collaboration to assess and address risks across our business allows us to take a more comprehensive approach to human rights risk management to ensure that we are conducting ongoing, in-depth assessments through our existing due diligence processes, monitoring and reporting on these risks, and taking appropriate actions when needed to provide remedy, integrating any relevant findings into our organizational processes and policies as needed.
+This multi-channel collaboration to assess and address risks across our business allows us to take a more comprehensive approach to human rights risk management to ensure that we are conducting ongoing, in-depth assessments through our existing due diligence processes, monitoring and reporting on these risks, and taking appropriate actions when needed to provide remedies, integrating any relevant findings into our organizational processes and policies as needed.
+We also monitor human rights-related risks on an ongoing basis through other internal audit processes across geographies and different areas of our business.